CMASCenter/pcluster-cmaq/README.md

   (Note: you can use intelmpi with the gcc compiler, it isn't a requirement to use ifort as the base compiler.)
    8) specify the name of the snapshot containing the application software to use as the /shared directory.
 This requires a previous Parallel Cluster installation where the software was installed using the install scripts, tested, and then the /shared directory saved as a snapshot.
    9) Need to determine how to share Snapshots across different accounts (can snapshots be made public?)
+   10) specify the s3 bucket to import to the lustre file system when creating the parallel cluster

 ### Create the demo cluster